I absolutely love investing in some of the great industrial titans.

 There’s a lot to like about 3M; however, one should weigh the risks.
 Primarily, there is competition to worry about in the industrial space.
 Furthermore, the global economy might slow down in unforeseen ways.
 In addition, there is risk that the product pipeline won’t yield new products that can spur continued growth for the company.

 Overall, I see 3M’s risk profile as quite low.

 Bottom line: 3M Co.
-(MMM) is a global industrial powerhouse that’s diversified across a multitude of products, markets, and geographies.
-The dividend growth history is remarkable, and the company is poised to continue that streak well into the future.
-However, the stock looks pricey right now.
-Waiting for a further pullback seems prudent, although the company’s quality, low-risk profile, and impressive history means the stock may trade at a premium to the market and its own recent historical valuation for some time.
+(MMM) is a global industrial powerhouse, diversified across a multitude of products, markets, and geographies.
+The dividend history is remarkable, and the company appears poised to continue that streak well into the future.
+However, shares appear to trade at a premium here.
+Waiting for a pullback seems prudent, although the company’s low-risk profile and impressive history means shares may trade at a premium to the market and its own recent historical valuation for some time.